Cdogsnappy/WITWAI/README.md

 ## OCR Language Guessing

+[EasyOCR](https://github.com/JaidedAI/EasyOCR) is used for all text extraction.
+This is a publicly available, built-in OCR library for Python.
+It supports a number of languages, and importantly, supports both Latin and Cyrillic scripts.
+Outputs are of the form ["Text", "Confidence", "Bounding Box"].
+If multiple pieces of text are found, they are all returned as a nested list.

 There are two separate methods for the OCR model.
 The first method is what is used for the kaggle and gmaps dataset, and the second method is used for the mapillary dataset.
 However, the two methods are identical after a certain point, so I will discuss the data preparation that is needed for the kaggle and gmaps datasets first, before discussing how all three datasets are processed by the OCR model.

-#### Kaggle/Gmaps Preparation
+#### kaggle/gmaps Preparation

 The primary issue is that the kaggle/gmaps datasets contain Google© watermarks.
-Therefore, OCR text recognition will
+Therefore, OCR text recognition will see each Google watermark, and dominate the results of the text extraction.
+The method of handling this is below:
+1) First, we create an English-only EasyOCR instance.
+2) Then, this is run on every image in the dataset.
+3) Detected strings are then matched against the following:
+- ["gccole", "cgoogle", "cgccgle", "cgcogle", "cgocgle", "google", "gccgle", "gcogle", "gocgle", "gocnle", "gcogie", "oogle"]
+4) If any matches with the above list are found, we overwrite the bounding box for that text with black pixels.
+This image is then saved into a new directory, which is used for the OCR extraction.

+After this point, the kaggle/gmaps preparation is identical to mapillary, as mapillary does not have constant watermarks.
+There are watermarks on the mapillary dataset, but there are far more variations, since the dataset is open sourced.

+#### OCR Extraction for mapillary/kaggle/gmaps

 ## Segmentation